steve-anderson-hpe/ditaforge-sandbox/README.md

 ## Forking this repository

-Feel free to fork this repository for your own testing or documentation experiments.
-You can add, modify, or remove content as needed.
-Pull requests are welcome for improvements or additional sample documents.
+Feel free to fork this repository for your own testing or documentation experiments

 ## Directory structure